ibm-cloud-docs/watsonxdata/mixed_case_behavior.md

    * **Hive**:

-     * Column names in the `CREATE TABLE` statement with partition is case-sensitive within a single query.
      * When referencing the data within the `WITH` clause, it is essential to use the alias name in lowercase during its definition.
      * The `CREATE TABLE` statement is case-sensitive within a single query in `WHERE` clause.
      * Table names that are provided in the keywords `WHERE`, `HAVING`, and `GROUP BY` are case-sensitive.